rrmangum/Loan_Analyzer/README.md

 A program that performs the following:

 1. Analyzes basic loan portfolio summaries
-  a.
+  \na.
 Number of loans
-  b.
+  \nb.
 Sum of loans
-  c.
+  \nc.
 Average loan cost
 2. Calculates present value calculations
 3. Automates present value calculations
 4. Filters lists of loans by their price